ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_ecommerce_behavior_pipeline/README.md

 2. Cleaned CSV: data/ecommerce_cleaned.csv
    Open dashboard/ecommerce_behavior in Power BI Desktop and Tableau, Interact with filters and visuals on the dashboard

+🧩 Note on SQL Compatibility:
+All SQL scripts in this project are designed using standard SQL syntax.
+While executed with SQLite for simplicity, the same structure is compatible with MySQL or PostgreSQL by changing the database connector and placeholder syntax (`?` → `%s`).

 ## Lessons Learned

 Invoice and Description fields contain too many unique values; require summarization